 What Schools Say...

-"Our experience of the School Kindness Project has been amazing.
+"Our experience of the School Kindness Workshops has been amazing.
 The staff have been uplifted, the children inspired and I just want to thank for you what you have done for us.
 It was certainly one of the best mornings we have ever had as a school."
 Simon Lockley, Deputy Head Teacher, Tirlebrook Primary School

 "The children related well to the real-life stories of people the project has already helped and understood the inspiring message being shared with them."

 "Greig’s demeanour and rapport with the children was very positive.
 The presentation was clear, well-pitched and interactive."

 "We are so fired up about the whole thing!"